cc65/cc65/libsrc/float/readme.md

 #### softmath

-Contains a collection of math functions, hopefully some day enough to completely implement math.h in C. This is currently used by default for all targets.
+Contains a collection of math functions, (hopefully) enough to completely implement math.h in C. This is currently used by default for all targets.

 #### cbmkernal